 - Price – Free Entry

-The Crowd is very young and fun-loving and this is amped up by the bottomless drinks packages from just $100.
-A day at Voodoo Beach is likely to be a high energy day!
+The Crowd is very young and fun-loving and this is amped up by the bottomless drinks packages available.
+A day at Voodoo Beach is likely to be a high-energy day!
 The pool gets sun for most of the day and with the drinks, all paid for you can just soak up the party vibe.

 The Rio really does have a lot going for it, it’s just a shame it’s off-Strip, but then if it wasn’t it probably wouldn’t be as good?